 An SLA can be a standalone document, or it can be outlined and incorporated into the overall vendor contract.

-SLA agreements often exist between customers and their internet service provider, call center software, software development agency, cloud service host, SaaS, or IT service provider.
+SLA agreements often exist between customers and their internet service provider, call center software, software development agency, cloud service/cloud computing host, or SaaS.